 Michelle was interested in why and how trainers become trainers and stay in the profession, what makes a good trainer and what challenges do they face in their careers.
 She used one of the tools for learning processes, the ecology room, as a way of eliciting information from a group of trainers through their responses to a range of activities.
 The emerging rich set of artefacts, values, stories and perspectives surprised Michelle, exposing the human face and the importance of considering the being and becoming of the teacher/trainer when considering strategies for the professional development of trainers.
 This project helped Michelle weave together PhD studies.
-From these, she hopes to tell the stories of the being and becoming of trainers and becoming of trainers.
+From these, she hopes to tell the stories of the being and becoming of trainers with her own work role in the professional growth of trainers.